 If you’re taking a long trip, then you must be acutely aware of the possibility of becoming fatigued.
 You should always take some break every two hours or 100 miles.
 It’s also best to travel with someone and switch who’s driving periodically.
 If you get tired, you can pull over at a truck stop and take a nap or even go to a hotel earlier than expected.
 Saving a little time simply isn’t worth the danger of driving when you’re exhausted.

 Watch for Large Delivery Vehicles

-When you’re out in traffic over the holidays, it’s important that you watch for delivery trucks.
+When you’re out in traffic over the holidays, you must watch for delivery trucks.
 Trucks are constantly delivering packages and other items all year round, but over the holidays, these deliveries will increase.
 This is especially true with services like UPS and FedEx, but semi-trucks are often more plentiful as well.